-Real Life Examples of Variable Interval Reinforcement
+Real-Life Examples of Variable Interval Reinforcement

 1) Health Inspections

-One classic example of variable interval reinforcement is having a health inspector or secret shopper come into a workplace.
-Store employees or even managers may not know when someone is coming in to inspect the store, although they may know it’s happening once a quarter or twice a year.
+One classic example of variable interval reinforcement is having a health inspector or secret shopper enter a workplace.
+Store employees or managers may not know when someone is coming in to inspect the store, although they may know it’s happening once a quarter or twice a year.
 The secret shopper goes into the business, interacts with employees, and sends a report back about their experience.
 If the employees did their job well, they might get a bonus or just congratulations from managers.

 2) Pop Quizzes

 Another classic example of variable interval reinforcement is a pop quiz.
 Teachers won’t tell students when these pop quizzes will happen, so students are expected to pay attention and study throughout the week, month, or semester.
-If the student has displayed this good behavior, they will likely get an A on their quiz and their grade will go up.
+If the student has displayed this good behavior, they will likely get an A on their quiz, and their grade will go up.

 3) Speed traps and DUI checkpoints